Jeremy Fikac: Career

+In 2006, Fikac played for the Schulenburg Merchants, a team in the South Central Texas Amateur League.
+He also played for the CMC Steelers, who won the opening game of the 2006 National Baseball Congress World Series with Fikac pitching.

-Fikac was selected in the 19th round of the 1998 Major League Baseball draft by the San Diego Padres.
-After seven years in MLB, he returned to his alma mater as a volunteer assistant coach and was promoted to full-time assistant in 2008; working as the hitting instructor.
+After seven years in MLB, he returned to his alma mater as a volunteer assistant coach in 2008, working as the hitting instructor.
 In 2012, after the departure of assistant coach Derek Matlock (hired at West Virginia University), Fikac was promoted to pitching coach.